 Property owners must keep the approach to their mailboxes clear of obstructions (snow/ice) to allow safe access for delivery.
 If the Post Office employees are impeded in reaching a mailbox, the postmaster may withdraw delivery service.

-The City will reimburse up to $30 for materials to repair/replace a mailbox damage by the snow plows.
+The City will reimburse up to $50 for materials to repair/replace the mailbox damaged by the snowplows.
 Installation/labor is the responsibility of the property owner.
-If damage is caused from the weight of snow, there is no reimbursement.
-Homeowner must be able to prove that the plow actually hit the mailbox and caused the damage.
-Resident is responsible for keeping mailbox accessible for postal delivery.
-For more information or to report mailbox damage, please contact the Parks and Public Works Department at (763) 421-2820.
+If damage is caused by the weight of snow, there is no reimbursement.
+Homeowners must be able to prove that the plow actually hit the mailbox and caused the damage.
+The resident is responsible for keeping the mailbox accessible for postal delivery.
+For more information or to report mailbox damage, please contact the Parks and Public Works Department at 763-421-2820.

 Snow-Plow Damage to Sod

 Call Public Works for an inspection.
 Public Works repairs the area affected if the damage is caused by the plows.
-For more information or to report damage, please contact the Parks and Public Works Department at (763) 421- 2820.
+For more information or to report damage, please contact the Parks and Public Works Department at Phone Number: 763-421- 2820.

 State Highway 169